OpenMDAO/POEMs/POEM_093.md

             CL1 - CL0 = 0.2
 ```

-For the second operating point, we impose the CL constraint in a way that it also depends on the first point's CL.
+For the second operating point, we impose the CL constraint in a way that also depends on the first point's CL.
-To compute the total derivatives, we use PETScKrylov solver for aerostructural coupling.
+To compute the total derivatives, we use the PETScKrylov solver for aerostructural coupling.
 The solver outputs of `compute_totals()` look as follows:
 ```
 # dCD0/dx